My trade mark was rejected as descriptive — what can I do?

 The best approach will depend on your specific circumstances.
 Some of the key factors to consider include:

-- How long you've been using the mark - If you've been using it for several years and have strong evidence, an evidence of use case may be viable.
+- How long you have been using the mark — if you have been using it for several years and have strong evidence, an evidence of use case may be viable.

-- How much evidence you have - Gathering evidence of use can be a significant undertaking.
-You'll need to assess whether you have enough to make a compelling case.
+- How much evidence you have — gathering evidence of use can be a significant undertaking.
+You will need to assess whether you have enough to make a compelling case.

-In many cases, a combination of approaches can be effective.
-For example, you might narrow the specification and make legal submissions at the same time.
+In many cases, a combination of approaches is most effective.
+For example, you might narrow the specification and make legal submissions at the same time, or pair submissions with evidence of use.

 Frequently asked questions